Top Menu

 One coat of Varathane White Wash wood stain was applied with a brush.
 After a couple of minutes, I wiped off the surface with a rag.

-Once dry it was sanded and two coats of spray satin poly were applied to protect the wood.
+Once dry, it was sanded, and two coats of spray satin poly were applied to protect the wood.

 Like most of my projects, this is not perfect.
 As you can see here, the gap between the drawers is not consistent, but guess what?
-It works and that's what's most important to me.

-Here again, are some final pictures with the wall design in place.
+Here again are some final pictures with the wall design in place.

-And here, are some of the tools that made this build possible:
+And here are some of the tools that made this build possible:

-DEWALT 33 in.
-Folding Portable Workbench DEWALT MAX FIT Right Angle Magnetic Attachment Kreg Jig Master System |
+DEWALT MAX FIT Right Angle Magnetic Attachment

 I acknowledge that The Home Depot is partnering with me to participate in the promotional program described above (the "Program").
 As a part of the Program, I am receiving compensation in the form of products and services, for the purpose of promoting The Home Depot.
 All expressed opinions and experiences are my own words.
 My post complies with the Word Of Mouth Marketing Association (WOMMA) Ethics Code and applicable Federal Trade Commission guidelines.